merabytes/defectdojo_api/README.rst

-THIS API WRAPPER IS NO LONGER MAINTAINED.
-IT MAY OR MAY NOT WORK
+THIS API WRAPPER IS MANTAINED FOR MERABYTES DOJO USE ONLY.
 ========

 See `clients and api wrappers in the docs <https://defectdojo.github.io/django-DefectDojo/integrations/api-v2-docs/#clients--api-wrappers>`_ for alternatives